Falkland Island Cruises & Luxury Expeditions

 Falkland Islands Cruises occur during the summer, starting in late September or early October.
 This marks the beginning of the penguin breeding season, which ends as soon as March approaches.
 Wildlife-watching opportunities are excellent throughout the season, and the best month to take a cruise to the Falkland Islands depends on your preferences and wildlife-watching opportunities.

-October witnessed the return of the Falkland Islands’ 22 species of breeding seabirds.
+October witnessed the return of the Falkland Islands’ 22 breeding seabird species.
 Gentoo penguins are busy nesting, Rockhopper and King penguins return to the lonely sandy beaches, and Magellanic penguins breed in burrows.
-This is the best period to witness male Southern Elephant seals fight each other to control the beaches.
+This is the best period to witness male Southern Elephant seals fighting each other to control the beaches.

 Type Of Falkland Islands Cruises